-But that is far from the most remarkable detail as this company has a gleaming track record.
+But that is far from the most remarkable detail, as this company has a gleaming track record.
 It has an impressive record of more than 200 years of uninterrupted dividend payments to shareholders with a consecutive 24-year annual dividend increase.
-As of late, The York Water Company has had a steady increase in its EPS (with a 10-year CAGR of 6.7%)
+As of late, The York Water Company has had a steady growth in its EPS (with a 10-year CAGR of 6.7%)

-Using York Water’s predictable business model, it is expected that the dividend-per-share will proceed with an increase of 4% over the next 5 years.
-And, given the company’s steady cash flows and uninterrupted supply even throughout The Great Depression means that it will likely remain unaffected by the COVID-19 pandemic.
+Using York Water’s predictable business model, the dividend-per-share is expected to increase by 4% over the next five years.
+And, given the company’s steady cash flows and uninterrupted supply throughout The Great Depression, it will likely remain unaffected by the COVID-19 pandemic.

-In 2020, they installed 77,300 ft of water main, and their 5-year average installation has increased to 73,800 ft per year.
-They also rebuilt the pumping station at Susquehanna River.
+In 2020, they installed 77,300 ft of water main; their 5-year average installation has increased to 73,800 ft per year.
+They also rebuilt the pumping station at the Susquehanna River.

 The York Water Company stock opened at $52.95 after a preceding close of $52.71.
 The latest price was $52.40.
 It currently has a 0.76 debt-equity ratio.